 2. Request accreditation

 – Applications for accreditation must be sponsored by an organisation.
 Usually this is the LO/AAP you currently work for but does not have to be.
+An LO/AAP sponsors the individual by initially registering them as a Trainee Assessor with their organisation.

 – The sponsor LO/AAP submits the approved application to the DofE Region/Country office for checking and authorisation.